 - Why Use Us To Make Your Claim?

-Tinnitus can vary in its symptoms, but the most common are ringing or buzzing in the ear that may be either continuous or intermittent.
+Tinnitus is a condition that can vary in its symptoms but the most common are ringing or buzzing in the ear that may be either continuous or intermittent.
 In most cases, it is only the sufferer who can hear the noise, but in some rare cases, the examining doctor may also hear it through their stethoscope when put to the ear.
-This is what is known as objective Tinnitus.
+This is what is known as objective tinnitus.

 If you are experiencing any of the symptoms mentioned below, it is a good idea to get checked by your GP for any other underlying reasons why you can hear the noise.